Smotto/Pantomir/README.md

 1. CMakePresets does a lot of the work for you.
 You can open this project up in CLion or VSCode with the Cmake extension.
+2. Make sure to set the **working directory** to the root of the project, so it can touch the Assets folder.

 ### Notes and Concerns